2024 Texas Senate election: District 27

-Incumbent Democrat Morgan LaMantia is running for re-election.
-She faces a rematch against Republican Adam Hinojosa, whom she narrowly defeated in 2022.
-This race is the only one in the state expected to have a competitive general election.
-Hinojosa has been endorsed by former Democratic senator Eddie Lucio Jr., who held the seat before LaMantia, citing Hinojosa's pro-life position on abortion.
+Incumbent Democrat Morgan LaMantia ran for re-election.
+She faced a rematch against Republican Adam Hinojosa, whom she narrowly defeated in 2022.
+This race was the only one in the state expected to have a competitive general election.
+Hinojosa had been endorsed by former Democratic senator Eddie Lucio Jr., who held the seat before LaMantia, citing Hinojosa's pro-life position on abortion.
+Hinojosa narrowly won, becoming the first Republican to win a seat in the Senate from the Rio Grande Valley since 1869.